 The Alternative School of Economics is a collaboration between artists Ruth Beale and Amy Feneck.
 It is both an artwork and a way of working; it links artist practice with self-education as a way to study economics, creating a framework for investigating political, social and cultural issues.

-The Alternative School of Economics are in residence at Phytology over the summer, autumn & winter of 2018.
+The Alternative School of Economics are in residence at Phytology throughout 2018.

 ‘Speaking to the City’ responds to the position of the Phytology billboard, facing out towards the City of London.
 Taking on the radical East End tradition of resistance, the Alternative School of Economics present a series of statements that challenge the City and its logic of prosperity through financial growth.
 The statements morph and change over a period of two months, as each word becomes the next, a narrative of collective action is told.